 In the 2021 edition of the ISPSC, several changes were made to Section 305.3 – Doors and Gates, with the intent of deterring access for unaccompanied children.
 Some of these changes address the doors and gates themselves, for example:

-- Outswinging doors and gates are required (swinging away from pool).
+- Doors and gates must be self-closing and outswinging (swinging away from the pool).

-- Doors and gates must be self-latching – pairs may have one leaf that is bolted or fixed and one self-latching leaf.
+- Self-latching doors and gates are required – pairs may have one leaf that is bolted or fixed and one self-latching leaf.

 - No openings of more than 1/2 inch are allowed within 18 inches of the latch (to keep kids from sticking their fingers through and operating the hardware).